Static vs. Dynamic Inference: Check Your Understanding

 Which of the following are true of offline inference?

-We will have predictions for all possible inputs.
+We must create predictions for all possible inputs.

-No, we will not have predictions for all possible inputs.
+Yes, we will have to make predictions for all possible inputs and

 This is one of the drawbacks of offline inference.
 We will only